Deepseek-APIs/deepseek-mpi/docs/operations.md

 - Tab switches focus between the file-path input and the prompt.
 Enter on the file field immediately reads the file (relative or absolute path) and appends its contents to the staged prompt; a newline is added automatically if the file does not end with one.
 - `Ctrl+K` submits the current prompt.
 The classic `.` on its own line still works when you want a quick send without leaving the keyboard home row.
-- `/help` prints the shortcut list, `/clear` wipes the staged buffer, `/quit` enqueues `:quit`, and `/np` reminds you to restart with a different `-np` if you need more ranks.
+- `/help` prints the shortcut list, `/clear` wipes the staged buffer, and `/quit` enqueues `:quit` if you need to bail without sending.
 - `Ctrl+C` clears whichever field currently has focus.
 Type `:quit`, `:exit`, `:q`, or press `Esc` to exit the REPL without submitting.
 - Enable `--tui-log-view` to mirror the most recent MPI logs inside the REPL window.
 Disable it (`--no-tui-log-view`) if you would rather stream stdout/stderr back to the shell.
+- `--repl-history N` bounds how many prior turns are resent in each request (default `4`, set to `0` for unlimited context) so you can keep scrollback visible without paying for infinite prompts.

 ### File Staging Tips

-- Files are pasted verbatim into the pending prompt, so monitor `--max-request-bytes` (and consider `--tasks` or chunks autoscaling) before you drop enormous attachments into the REPL.
+- Input files are MIME-sniffed before staging: plain text/code goes in verbatim, Office/LibreOffice archives are unpacked for their paragraphs/cells, and opaque binaries are summarized via base64.
+You still need to monitor `--max-request-bytes` (and consider `--tasks`/`--mp` or chunk autoscaling) before dropping massive blobs into the REPL.
 - Use a scratch buffer if you need to merge multiple files: load each path sequentially, edit the combined prompt in-place, then hit `Ctrl+K` once you’re satisfied.
 - Remember that staged prompts live only on rank 0 until you submit—you can press `/clear` or `Ctrl+C` repeatedly without touching previously submitted history.